 A study of persuasion provides students with an opportunity to consider the way arguments are developed and delivered in many forms of media techniques.
 Students practise analysing persuasive texts through short-answer questions and then through extended analytical essay writing.

-Tasks that students are required to complete may include persuasive writing, text response essays, creative responses and end of semester examinations.
+Tasks that students are required to complete may include analytical, personal, and persuasive writing, oral presentations, and end-of-semester examinations.

 English Study Skills